Soil from truck Blanco used could only be from two places, witness testifies

 KINGMAN – Wednesday’s testimonies in the trial of Alfredo Gerardo Blanco came from Mohave County Search and Rescue and Kingman Police Department personnel, and the owner of a jewelry store who the state alleges was sold two rings belonging to Sidney Cranston by the defendant.

 Myron Storing, owner of Luchia’s Jewelry Store in Kingman, testified that he was contacted in person by Blanco and accused accomplice, Bill Sanders, at the store June 16, 2015 just before closing time.
-Blanco is accused of murdering Sydney Cranston Jr. on that day, and of burying his body on a ranch east of Kingman.
+Blanco is accused of murdering Sidney Cranston Jr. on that day, and of burying his body on a ranch east of Kingman.

 While the three men shot the breeze in English, Storing said that Blanco switched to Spanish when telling him about two rings he would bring to the store to sell the next day.
 Storing said that to his knowledge, Sanders did not speak Spanish.
 He also noted that Blanco said he had found the rings at a property at which he was working.
 Storing also said the two arrived in a white truck that day.